vvasu10903/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766
 ```

+* Mean and Median values are still pretty much the same even after imputing the missing value - Mean = ``1.0766 &times; 10<sup>4</sup> and Median = 1.0766 &times; 10<sup>4</sup>.

+#### Difference between weekdays and weekends activity patterns

 * Are there differences in activity patterns between weekdays and weekends?

-- A new column is added to the data frame "activityDataNew" based on the date value.
+* A new column is added to the data frame "activityDataNew" based on the date value.
 Based on the date, we determine the day of the week and add this to a column named "dayName".
-- Based on the name of the day in "dayName" column, we determine whether it is a weekday or weekend day and then add "weekend" or "weekday" to the column named "weekDayEnd".
+* Based on the name of the day in "dayName" column, we determine whether it is a weekday or weekend day and then add "weekend" or "weekday" to the column named "weekDayEnd".

 ```r